 Mistake 7, writing vague prompts

-The fix: see chapter 4.
-Short version: context, what, criteria, constraints.
+What to do instead: see chapter 4.
+Short version: context + what + criteria + constraints.
 30 seconds of phrasing saves 10 minutes of corrections.

 Mistake 8, not saving memory